nuxl0x/soul_reaper/README.md

 In the workings of this powerset, there are scripts that trigger the origins powers from the Palladium keybinds instead.
 This is due to the fact that Palladium does not have a built-in raycast power.

-**Make sure that you pick the 'Soul Reaper' origin in the origin selection GUI, or else this pack will not function properly.**

 **Credits**
 nuxl0x (Creator)
 Inspired by the <a href="https://discord.com/channels/734127708488859831/1310581678980206653">'Grim Reaper'</a> origin made by grantzeth.